wayneme75/cafadotemplates/README.md

 Each CSV has the following fields:
 - ID
 - Work Item Type
+- Priority
+- Value Area
 - Title
 - Tags
-- Business Value
 - Description
-- Priority

 The Microsoft project files